codsen/codsen/packages/codsen-tokenizer/README.md

 # codsen-tokenizer

-> HTML Lexer aimed at erroneous code
+> HTML and CSS Lexer aimed at code with fatal errors

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]